Solar panels are a popular upgrade for RVers of all stripes, particularly those who enjoy remote camping without hookups, also known as “boondocking.”

 While they are regulated to withstand the high winds, hail, and even extreme temperatures of RV life, they are made of glass, and glass is breakable.

-How much does a solar power system cost?
-As with anything, it depends on your needs, and what your RV setup will look like.
+As with anything, the total cost of your RV solar system will depend on your needs, and what your specific RV solar setup will look like.
 It is very customizable, and what may work for you, may not work for your fellow RVer.
-Prices for systems start around $700, and go up from there.
+Generally, prices for systems start at a few hundred dollars ($500-$700), and go up from there.
 Also, as solar power gets more and more common, and as we have seen, in just a few short years, the prices have dropped.

-Keeping your RV panels clean will also have an effect on power.
+Keeping some basic RV solar panel tips in mind can help you extend the lifespan of your setup and get the most bang for your buck.
+For example, keeping your RV panels clean will also have an effect on power.
 Even the least bit of dust or debris will lower your power.
 Make it a routine practice to check on this.

-In Summary: Solar panels are a great addition to your RV investment, not only will they allow you to extend your camping experience, they are great for our environment, and will save you some money in the long run.
+In our opinion, solar panels are a great addition to your RV investment.
+Not only will they allow you to extend your camping experience, they are great for our environment, and will save you some money in the long run.
 Talk to experienced companies to find out what options you have for your setup, or if you are a “Do-It-Yourself-er,” research what products will best fit your needs.
+You may also consider renting an RV with solar power capability to get a real feel for how, exactly, these systems work.
 As always, Happy Camping!